{{flagHref}}

 Frequently Asked Questions

-What are the primary sources of cobalt?
+What are the main sources of cobalt?

 Is cobalt toxic?

-While cobalt in trace amounts is essential for human health, excessive exposure can lead to toxic effects, particularly in the form of respiratory issues or skin irritation.
+While cobalt is essential in trace amounts for human health, excessive exposure can lead to toxic effects, particularly in the form of respiratory issues or skin irritation.

 What are the environmental impacts of cobalt mining?